 The Arlington Fire Department tweeted that they encountered multiple patients at the scene.
-It's not known if those people had been shot or how badly anyone was injured.
+It's not known how badly anyone was injured.

 At a news briefing with Pentagon Press Secretary John Kirby, Police Chief Woodrow Kusse declined to give specific details about the incident, saying the investigation is active and ongoing.